 top of page

-Seeing your new pup in the rescue and hearing the sad story of how he/she got there can pull at your heart strings.
+Seeing your new pup in the rescue and hearing the sad story of how he/she got there can pull at your heartstrings.
 Wanting to shower them with affection is very tempting But what they actually need in those first few months is space, a simple routine, and time to get to know and trust you on their own terms.

 For many new owners, this approach can seem to go against what they believe.
 After all, there’s so much emphasis put on socializing new puppies and rescue dogs.
 But dog trainer and behavior consultant Mary Angilly, who works with high-risk rescue dogs, believes every new puppy or dog should have ample time to decompress when entering a new home.